 The impressive list of our multimillion-dollar truck and auto case results include:

-If you or a loved one is involved in a truck crash, it is vitally important to hire an experienced commercial truck accident law firm to represent you as soon as possible.
+If you or a loved one was involved in a truck crash, hiring an experienced commercial truck accident law firm to represent you as soon as possible is vital.
 Delays can lead to the loss of invaluable evidence from the accident scene or vehicles involved in the accident.